RylieDD/networking-quiz-game/SOW.md

   a) Create and review Statement of Work for this project using the provided template.
 (2 hours to complete)
 * Sprint 1: Basic Server Setup

    a) Create a server-side application that listens for incoming client connections on a specified port.
-(2 hours to complete)
+(30 minutes to complete)

-   b) Implement a mechanism to handle multiple client connections simultaneously.(2 hours to complete)
+   b) Implement a mechanism to handle multiple client connections simultaneously.(30 minutes to complete)

    c) Log connection and disconnection events.
-(1 hour to complete)
+(30 minutes to complete)
 * Sprint 1: Client-Side Connection

    a) Develop a client-side application that can connect to the server.
-(2 hours to complete)
+(30 minutes to complete)

    b) Implement error handling for failed connection attempts.
-(2 hours to complete)
+(30 minutes to complete)

    c) Log connection and disconnection events.
-(1 hour to complete)
+(30 minutes to complete)
 * Sprint 1: Simple Message Exchange
    a) Establish a basic communication protocol between the server and clients.
-(2 hours to complete)
+(30 minutes to complete)

    b) Implement functions to send and receive messages.
-(2 hours to complete)
+(30 minutes to complete)

    c)Test the communication by sending simple messages back and forth.
-(1 hour to complete)
+(15 minutes to complete)
 * Sprint 1: Error Handling

    a) Implement basic error handling for network-related issues (e.g., connection timeouts, socket errors).
-(2 hours to complete)
+(30 minutes to complete)

    b) Log error messages for debugging purposes.
-(1 hour to complete)
+(30 minutes to complete)
 * Sprint 1: Testing and Debugging

    a) Test the server's ability to handle multiple client connections.
-(1 hour to complete)
+(15 minutes to complete)

    b) Verify that clients can connect to the server and exchange messages.
-(1 hour to complete)
+(15 minutes to complete)

    c) Debug any issues related to network communication or socket operations.
-(1 hour to complete)
+(15 minutes to complete)
 * Sprint 1: Update README

    a) Update the GitHub README to reflect the capabilities added during Sprint 1.
-(1 hour to complete)
+(30 minutes to complete)
 * Sprint 2: Game Message Protocol Specification

    a) Define the structure and format of messages exchanged between the server and clients.
 (2 hours to complete)